 When we take to the practice of yoga, we take to a very, very serious subject, which cannot be compared with anything else in this world.
 The seriousness of the issue should drive us into a very meticulous observation of the disciplines of yoga.
 As the Upanishad tells us, not all the treasures of this earth put together can be equal to this knowledge.
 We should not impart this knowledge to undeserving persons, and we should not sell it for even the treasures of the whole world.
 Such is the worth, value, importance and necessity of this knowledge.

-"Grhita ivakeseshu mrtyuna dharmamacharet," says an old Sanskrit adage.
-We must practice the path of righteousness, pursue the aim of our life, with such ardour, anxiety, and intensity as would be necessitated at the time if death were to come and catch our throat.
-"Now I am here!"
-If death comes and tells us this, what will we think in our mind at that time?
-With what intensity will we think of God?
-And what would be the ardour with which we would cry for salvation?
+Gṛhīta iva keśeṣu mṛtyunā dharmamācaret (Hitopadesha 1.3), says an old Sanskrit adage.
+We must practise the path of righteousness, pursue the aim of our life, with such ardour, anxiety and intensity as would be necessitated if death were to come and catch our throat.
+If death comes and tells us that it is here, what will we think in our mind at that time?
+With what intensity will we think of God, and what would be the ardour with which we will cry for salvation?

 In some of our scriptures, other humorous examples are given.
 If our hair catches fire, we will run to dip it in water or find some other way to put it out.
 And with what force we will run, with what anxiety!
 We will not think anything else at that time—not of food, clothing, or anything else.
 Or, if we are drowning in water and are gasping for a little breath, what will be our feeling at that time?
 Such, they say, is to be the ardour of our aspiration, the intensity of our concentration, and the necessity we feel for the practice of yoga.